Patch page

 Phase Sync switch: Setting the switch to Synced will reset the phase of the oscillator with every incoming MIDI note.
 When the Phase Sync switch is set to Fr Free, the oscillator will not be reset.
 When only one oscillator is active and you have set a single voice in the Uni panel, the mode Free has almost no effect.
 When you have a higher Unisono number of voices or multiple active oscillators, every note leads to an audible change in the sound.

-Frequency menu and Frequency control: These controls let you to enter the oscillator’s frequency as a transposition of the played note (Trans), as a relationship with the played note (Ratio), as a fixed frequency (Hz), or as a fixed MIDI note number (Note).
-You will find more information in Frequency menu and control.
+Frequency menu and control (Freq): These controls let you to define the oscillator’s frequency as a transposition of the played note (Transpose), as a relationship with the played note (Ratio), as a fixed frequency (Hz), or as a fixed MIDI note number (Note).
+You can find more information in Frequency menu and control.

 The Uni panel is common to most Oscillators and is described in Uni panel (Unisono).